wagtail/wagtail/docs/topics/pages.rst

 Template rendering
 ==================

-Each page model can be given a template to render whenever a user browses to an instance of it on the site frontend.
-This is the most common way to get Wagtail content to end users.
+Each page model can be given a HTML template which is rendered when a user browses to a page on the site frontend.
+This is the simplest and most common way to get Wagtail content to end users (but not the only way).

 Adding a template for a page model